microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 In the constructor, we set `self.estimator_class` as `RGFClassifier` or `RGFRegressor` according to the task type.
 If the estimator you want to tune does not have a scikit-learn style `fit()` and `predict()` API, you can override the `fit()` and `predict()` function of `flaml.model.BaseEstimator`, like [XGBoostEstimator](https://github.com/microsoft/FLAML/blob/59083fbdcb95c15819a0063a355969203022271c/flaml/model.py#L511).

 #### Search space

-Each estimator, no matter it is a built-in or custom estimator, must have a `search_space` function.
+Each estimator class, built-in or not, must have a `search_space` function.
 In the `search_space` function, we return a dictionary about the hyperparameters, the keys of which are the names of the hyperparameters to tune, and each value is a set of detailed search configurations about the corresponding hyperparameters represented in a dictionary.
-A search configuration dictionary includes the following fields `domain`, which specifies the possible value of the hyperparameter and how to sample it, `init_value`(optional), which specifies the initial value of the hyperparameter, and `low_cost_init_value`(optional), which specifies the value of the hyperparameter that is associated with low computation cost.
+A search configuration dictionary includes the following fields:
+* `domain`, which specifies the possible values of the hyperparameter and their distribution;
+* `init_value` (optional), which specifies the initial value of the hyperparameter;
+* `low_cost_init_value`(optional), which specifies the value of the hyperparameter that is associated with low computation cost.

+In the example above, we tune four hyperparameters, three integers and one float.
+They all follow a log-uniform distribution. "max_leaf" and "n_iter" have "low_cost_init_value" specified as their values heavily influence the training cost.

 For a complete guide about how to set the domain, please refer to [search space](Tune-User-Defined-Function#search-space).

 To customize the search space for a built-in estimator, use a similar approach to define a class that inherits the existing estimator.
 For example,